-Sesame Street Quest Foundation, the nonprofit behind Sesame Street, is a community built on diversity, equity, and inclusion, where creators, educators, partners, and beloved characters come together to help kids grow smarter, stronger, and kinder.
-Sesame Street’s mission is to help children around the world reach their highest potential and provide resources and support to parents, caregivers, and community providers in addressing children’s developmental, physical, and emotional needs.
+Sesame Workshop, the nonprofit behind Sesame Street, is a nonprofit on a mission to help kids everywhere grow smarter, stronger, and kinder.
+The Sesame Street in Communities program develops resources for parents, caregivers, and community providers to promote children’s physical and emotional health.
 Johns Hopkins Center for Indigenous Health also believes in this mission and these values.
 In fact, we believe it can be part of achieving our vision: thriving Indigenous communities worldwide.

-Sesame Street Quest Foundation is partnering with the Family Spirit program to co-create uplifting, educational, and empowering resources that reflect Indigenous values and Indigenous community considerations.
+Sesame Workshop is partnering with the Family Spirit program to co-create uplifting, educational, and empowering resources that reflect Indigenous values and Indigenous community considerations.
 In addition to videos featuring Indigenous children and their families sharing traditions from their culture and ways they stay healthy, printed materials will be available to families participating in our Center’s Family Spirit home visiting programs.
-The yearlong collaborative project will include other special benefits like muppet walkabouts and the creation of “comfy corners” for children in Indigenous communities.
+The yearlong collaborative project will include other special benefits like Muppet costumed character appearances and the creation of “comfy-cozy spaces” for children in Indigenous communities.
 We are excited about this project and look forward to supporting each other’s mission of supporting the youngest members of our communities.
 Miigwech!

 Comic Relief US